opendatasoft/ods-documentation/content/develop/getting_started/available_apis/en/article.md

 ### HTTP Methods

-Except for the real time push API which respects more strictly RESTful concepts, all the APIs endpoints accept GET and POST HTTP methods.
+Except for the Real Time Push API which respects more strictly RESTful concepts, all the APIs endpoints accept GET and POST HTTP methods.
 GET methods shall be prefered of course.
 The POST can be used to workaround browsers / libraries / proxies limitations regarding the size of the HTTP URL.

 ### Security